redhat-openstack/openstack-puppet-modules/README.md

 ### Class: cassandra::dsc_repo

-An optional class that will allow a suitable repository to be configured from which packages for the DataStax Community Edition can be downloaded.
+An optional class that will allow a suitable repository to be configured from which packages for DataStax Community can be downloaded.

 #### Parameters